-- FEDERAL PELL GRANT awards are determined by the student's cost of attendance, EFC, and enrollment status. - FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANTS (FSEOG) are awarded to those eligible Federal Pell Grant recipients with the lowest EFC and highest unmet need.
+- FEDERAL PELL GRANT awards are determined by the student's cost of attendance, SAI, and enrollment status. - FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANTS (FSEOG) are awarded to those eligible Federal Pell Grant recipients with the lowest SAI and highest need.
 Priority will be given to students in converted credit hour programs. - ALABAMA STUDENT ASSISTANCE PROGRAM (ASAP) funds are awarded to eligible Alabama residents who demonstrate need and who are enrolled at least half time.
 Priority will be given to students in converted credit hour programs. - FEDERAL WORK STUDY (FWS) funds are awarded to eligible students who complete FWS applications and demonstrate financial need.
 FWS awards provide pay for part-time work to eligible students.
-Note, positions are limited. - PRIVATE EDUCATIONAL LOANS are available and are based on creditworthiness as well as Satisfactory Academic Progress.
+Positions are limited. - PRIVATE EDUCATIONAL LOANS are available and are based on creditworthiness as well as Satisfactory Academic Progress.